gonuco/aion.erc.contract/audit/README.md

   `withdrawSome()` or `withdraw()`.
 While the logic in *sales/Sale* is simple and seems be secure, this is a bespoke contract with little amount of review and testing conducted.
-Consider transferring ethers contributed to the contract immediately to a multisig or hardware wallet as these are more thoroughly tested wallets, to further reduce the risk of any potential vulnerabilities in these contracts.
+Consider transferring ethers contributed to the contract immediately to a multisig or hardware wallet as these are more thoroughly tested wallets, to further reduce the risk of any potential vulnerabilities in these contracts
+*  **LOW IMPORTANCE** *trs/Savings* locks tokens based on block numbers.
+The actual time when accounts can withdraw their tokens can vary a lot, depending on the time between blocks.
+Use the Unix timestamp and `block.timestamp` instead of `block.number` and the withdrawal schedule will be predictable

 <br />